Find your style of poetry, develop your craft and experiment with different poetic forms.

 Anthony Anaxagorou is a British-born Cypriot poet, fiction writer, essayist, publisher and poetry educator.
 His poetry has been published in POETRY, The Poetry Review, Poetry London, New Statesman, Granta, and elsewhere.
 His second collection After the Formalities, published with Penned in the Margins, is a Poetry Book Society Recommendation and was shortlisted for the 2019 T.S Eliot Prize.
 It was also a Telegraph and Guardian poetry book of the year.
 In 2020 he published How To Write It with Merky Books.
 Anthony is an honorary fellow of the University of Roehampton, artistic director of Out-Spoken – a monthly poetry and music night held at London’s Southbank Centre – and publisher of Out-Spoken Press.
-His forthcoming poetry collection Heritage Aesthetics will be published by Granta in 2022.
+His latest poetry collection Heritage Aesthetics won the 2023 RSL Ondaatje Prize.

 What does this course give you?

 - Video modules: Work through six weekly modules comprising teaching videos and substantial notes from Anthony.
 Topics range from how to choose subjects and find your voice, to an exploration of poetic forms, to how to avoid common pitfalls and how to edit your work.

 - Writing tasks: Work your way through Anthony’s weekly tasks, including generating new ideas, writing poems in different forms, cutting and editing.

 - Resources & notes: You’ll get access to detailed notes, annotated reading lists and resources, plus case studies from Anthony's own work.

 - Professional feedback: An expert CBC editor will give brief written feedback on several of the students' practical assignments every week, with all students receiving feedback on one of their writing tasks.
 Students are also given the option to purchase additional end-of-course feedback from our expert editors.